-- small: about 1 kb minified.
+- Small: about 1 kb minified.

-- fast: it executes in less than 5ms even on mobile devices.
+- Fast: it executes in less than 5ms even on mobile devices.
 (Initial cost, not per event cost.)

-How is it delivered:
+How it is delivered:

 <script>tag.
-This way, the browser does not have to pay for the cost of creating another connection to the server.
+This way, the browser does not have to pay the cost of creating another connection to the server.

-- register global browser events.
+- Register global browser events.

 - Lazy-load the event handler and execute it.